Zoo Licences

 Fees

 This will be the actual cost of inspection.
 This will includes all veterinary and licensing officer time including inspections and administration.
-You will be invoiced after a decision is made.

 In years where there is no full inspection, an informal inspection will be made by Council officers.